FusionAuth/fusionauth-site/site/_posts/2020-10-23-reconinfosec-fusionauth.md

 -------

 We love sharing community stories.
-You can check out [Recon Infosec's website](https://reconinfosec.com/) if you'd like to learn more about Whitney and Reco nInfosec.
+You can check out [Recon Infosec's website](https://reconinfosec.com/) if you'd like to learn more about [Whitney](https://twitter.com/shortxstack/) and ReconInfosec.

-**Whitney:**
-**Dan:**
-    What link would you like me to use when I introduce you (Whitney Champion, Lead Architected Recon Infosec ok?)

-        That's fine :) And you can use my Twitter or whitneychampion.com if you're adding a link.